-All accidents resulting in injury or near miss incidents must be reported promptly to line and area management and a report entered in 'SHE Enterprise', the incident reporting database - http://hsweb4.dl.ac.uk/sheenterprise.
+All accidents resulting in injury or near miss incidents must be reported promptly to line and area management and a report entered in 'Evotix Assure', the incident reporting database - https://staff.she.stfc.ac.uk/Pages/Staff/Welcome-to-SHE-Assure.aspx.
 Major incidents should be reported within 12 hours and all others within 2 working days.
 All incidents occurring on council sites and those involving staff whilst working or travelling offsite on Council business should be reported.
 See STFC SHE Code 05 for details.

-Line managers must conduct appropriate local investigations of any incident for which they are the responsible manager and report their conclusions as to the root causes of an incident and any proposed actions to mitigate against a recurrence to their line management, copied to the SHE group.
+Line managers must conduct appropriate local investigations of any incident for which they are the responsible manager and report their conclusions as to the root causes of an incident and any proposed actions to mitigate against a recurrence, to their line management, copied to the SHE group.
 For Serious or Potentially Serious (SoPS) incidents a written report will be required and for those incidents involving death, serious injury, or the potential for such a Board of Enquiry will be convened to investigate.